 Green beans, 1/2 cup

-Antacids, corticosteroids, H2 blockers, and proton pump inhibitors may reduce chromium levels.
+Antacids, corticosteroids, H2 blockers, and proton pump inhibitors.
+These medicines may reduce chromium levels.

-Beta-blockers, nonsteroidal anti-inflammatory drugs (NSAIDS), and prostaglandin inhibitors may increase chromium levels.
+Beta-blockers, nonsteroidal anti-inflammatory drugs (NSAIDs), and prostaglandin inhibitors.
+These medicines may increase chromium levels.

 Niacin and vitamin C can help your body absorb chromium better.

 Zinc may decrease how well you absorb chromium.

 Insulin and oral diabetes pills.
 Chromium may cause you to need less of your diabetes medicines.

 Stroke is a leading cause of death and a

 leading cause of serious, long-term disability, according to the American Heart Association (AHA) and the American Stroke Association (ASA).
 The ASA reports that strokes are the fourth leading cause of death in the U.S. Find out more about stroke by taking this quiz, based on information from the AHA and the National Institute of Neurological Disorders and Stroke (NINDS).